 by Ricky Toledano

 When a squadron of police arrived to break up the Venezuelan’s música de tambor from the Uruguayan’s candombe in Buenos Aire’s Plaza Dorrego in San Telmo, I realized I was not the only one with a dislike of cacophony.
 But after having spent a few days in the neighborhood, I suspected there was more to the scuffle than a complaint about public nuisance.

 It was in an adjacent café that I couldn’t help but to question what the police presence was all about.
 The young waiter mustered no more than the uncommitted explanation that someone must have complained about the drummers in the neighborhood.
-His answer was disappointing not only because it was obvious, but because I was hoping he would recognize the accent of foreign Spanish – just as his was – and confide in me a little more to let me in on the mild yet present tension I had been noticing in neighborhood, like that of a lizard poised on the wall.
+His answer was disappointing not only because it was obvious, but because I was hoping he would recognize the accent of foreign Spanish – just as his was – and then confide in me a little more to let me in on the mild yet present tension I had been noticing in neighborhood, like that of a lizard poised on the wall.

 There were Venezuelans everywhere in San Telmo, and they were not tourists.
 The UN Refugee Agency has estimated that a staggering 4m Venezuelans have left their country, of which 140,000 have made it to the opposite end of the continent, Argentina.
 I heard their wonderful music spilling out onto the street from restaurant kitchens and bars.
 The accents of these latest of refugees floated in stark contrast to those of natives on the streets of the neighborhood, the quintessential barrio of Buenos Aires that drips with nostalgia – as only it could – because urban tourism, especially around all things European in origin, clutches yesteryear as if a baby in grave danger.